Gastritis

 Gastritis treatment aims to heal the stomach lining by reducing the amount of acid in the stomach.

-Self-care steps to ease symptoms
+Self-care to ease gastritis symptoms

 Before taking medical treatments, you may benefit from trying other ways to reduce your symptoms.
 For example: